 - Review of physical diagnosis II techniques (including history-taking).

-- Application and reinforcement of skills by performing a basic examination of a patient seen in the Dental Urgent Care Clinic (during prep week).
+- Application and reinforcement of skills by performing a basic examination of a patient seen in the Dental Urgent Care Clinic.

 - Skill maintenance through team treatment with upperclassmen of patients seen in the Dental Urgent Care Clinic during the Autumn Quarter.

 - A physical diagnosis intensive review and application that will take place during prep week before the Autumn Quarter (3 hour session).

 - Four clinical rotations during the Autumn Quarter (4 hours).